-In the illustrations below, the retaining cradle is shown.
-In the illustration, the transport pins can also be seen.
-The transport pins are to be used when transporting the mobile unit.
-The transport pins will prevent the hydraulic platform lift from leaving the retaining cradles during transport.
-Failure to use the transport pins can result in damage to the mobile.
+In the following illustration, the storage and safety latches are shown.
+The platform lift is to be properly secured within the latch system when transporting the mobile unit.
+The safety latch will prevent the platform lift from leaving the storage latch during transport.
+Failure to properly secure the platform lift can result in damage to the mobile or great bodily harm.